Mr-warriyo/djs-zetsu/README.md

     embedColor: "RANDOM", // hex code allowed
 })

+/** NOTE:
-// In your Interaction, add a option with name opponent case-sensitive!
+  * In the same interaction/slashCommand add a option
+  * with ->
+  * name: "opponent",
+  * type: "USER",
+  * required: true,
+  * description: "Your Opponent of the Game"
+  * Name MUST be opponent in small letters!
+*/
 ```